 - Abdominal pain is not common in colon cancer, and if present, is a constant dull pain not related to meals.
 However, the IBS pain is related to meals and in the form of colics.

 - Bleeding with stool (red or dark blood)

 - Anemia and weight loss.

-Screeing for cancer colon above the age of 45 years is recommended by the “American Cancer Association”.
-If you suspect colon cancer you should immediately consult your doctor.
+The “American Cancer Association recommends screening for colon cancer above the age of 45.”
+If you suspect colon cancer, you should immediately consult your doctor.

 (7) Other Rare Causes:

-When your blood becomes less able to make a clot as normal.
-It results from a variety of diseases and drugs.
+When your blood becomes less able to make a clot as normal, it results from various diseases and drugs.
 The most common are

 - Immune thrombocytopenic purpura (low platelet count).

-- Drug overdose from “warfarin” which is usually used to prevent thrombosis as with people with valve replacements in their heart.
+- Drug overdose from “warfarin” is usually used to prevent thrombosis, as with people with valve replacements in their hearts.

-- Haemophilia and von Willebrand disease: another two bleeding disorders but usually don’t cause blood in the stool.
+- Haemophilia and von Willebrand disease: are the other two bleeding disorders, but they usually don’t cause blood in the stool.